 I have worked in the mental health field since 2008 conducting research and providing therapy for adults, couples, and groups in community mental health and private practice.
 I have a Master’s Degree in Existential Phenomenological Psychology from Seattle University and I am a Licensed Mental Health Counselor in Washington state.
 To remain current in my field, I take continuing education courses, seminars, and workshops, as well as receiving consultation from my colleagues.
 I have spent several years in personal psychotherapy as it is my belief that a therapist can only take a patient as deep as she has been willing to go herself.

-I also teach full time at Seattle University specializing in courses dedicated to growth and development and abnormal psychology.
-As part of my academic role I conduct qualitative research and have published on the topics of intimacy and closeness.
+I am also a full time Professor at Seattle University specializing in courses dedicated to growth and development, abnormal psychology, psychological writing, and research methods.
+As part of my academic role I conduct qualitative research and have published on the topics of intimacy, closeness, and mental health stigma.